newslynx/docs/config.rst

 6. Install all default recipes for this organization.
 7. Install all metrics associated with all default Sous Chefs for this organization.

-If you want to initialize NewsLynx in a bare version with only the Super User and Organization, use the following command
+If you want to initialize NewsLynx with only the Super User and Organization, use the following command

 .. code-block:: bash